yutingsdu/GeLuster/README.md

           $ cd src
           $ make release

-    (C) Test GeLuster on a demo data set.
+    (C) Test GeLuster on the demo data set.

         Change to GeLuster/sample_test/, and type the following command: